kaizen-ai/kaizenflow/documentation/notes/code_style.md

     ```

 - The problem with empty lines is that they are visually confusing since one
   empty line is used also to separate functions.
-For this reason we suggest to
+For this reason we suggest
-  use an empty comment.
+  using an empty comment.

 ## Avoid distracting comments